dhis2/dhis2-docs/src/commonmark/en/content/user/classic-data-visualizer.md

   - Organisation units: Describes where the event took place.

-The Data Visualizer app lets you use these dimensions completely flexible in terms of appearing as series, categories and filter.
+The Classic Data Visualizer app lets you use these dimensions completely flexible in terms of appearing as series, categories and filter.

 > **Note**